tearch-linux/TeaISO/doc/FAQ-and-notes.md

 the developer must set paths to the root, and this variable is only used to manage the destination of files when performed the install, not the execution of the program.

+#### Grub notes

+Teaiso uses grub for the creation of the ISO images, so it will install or will need the full Grub suite.
+For example, this means that if you install Teaiso and you don't have grub-firmware on Debian, it will be installed or will be required.
+This is only for the creation of the ISO boot not for the Live Disk roofs.

 ## See also:

 * [Teaiso-technology.md](Teaiso-technology.md)